Archimedean theory and $\epsilon$-factors for the Asai Rankin-Selberg integrals: Zeta integrals and statement of the main theorems

 \ul{Proof}: \begin{enumerate}[(i)] \item By compatibility of the Langlands correspondence with parabolic induction and unramified twists, for every $\lambda=(\lambda_1,\ldots,\lambda_k)\in \cA_{M,\C}^*$ the Langlands parameter of $\pi_\lambda$ (or rather $\pi^0_\lambda$) is given by

-Therefore, the identities of the lemma follow directly from \ref{eq 1 As L functions} and \ref{eq 2 As L functions}. \item is a consequence of (i) and the fact that for $\pi_1$, $\pi_2$ tempered the $L$-functions $L(s,\pi_1,\As)$ and $L(s,\pi_1\times \pi_2)$ have no poles in $\{\Re(s)>0 \}$. \item The first part is again a direct consequence of (i).
-The second part on the other hand follows from (i) and Lemma \ref{lem 1 As L functions}(iii). $\blacksquare$ \end{enumerate}
+Therefore, the identities of the lemma follow directly from \ref{eq 1 As L functions} and \ref{eq 2 As L functions}. \item is a consequence of (i) and the fact that for $\pi_1$, $\pi_2$ tempered the $L$-functions $L(s,\pi_1,\As)$ and $L(s,\pi_1\times \pi_2)$ have no poles in $\{\Re(s)>0 \}$. \item This is a consequence of (i) and the fact that the Gamma function decays exponentially in vertical strips. $\blacksquare$ \end{enumerate}